satbastola/CivilEngineering_Tools/intro.md

 5. Ocean and Coastal Engineering
 6. Sustainable Engineering

-🙌 Acknowledgments Special thanks to mentors, colleagues, and students whose questions and insights inspired the structure and content of this book.
+🙌 Acknowledgments Special thanks to Civil and Environmental Engineering, College of Engineering UNO, mentors, colleagues, and students whose questions and insights inspired the structure and content of this book.
 Collaborative knowledge-building is the force behind every page.

-🎯 Mission Statement Our mission is simple: to demystify the complex and bring clarity to engineering systems that shape our world.
-We believe that good design starts with good understanding, and that learning should be as dynamic and applied as the challenges we face" help me make it better for intro.md for juptyer book
+🎯 Mission Statement: Our mission is to make complex engineering systems clear, accessible, and actionable.
+We believe good design begins with deep understanding—and that learning should be as dynamic and applied as the challenges we aim to solve.
+Dive in, experiment, and discover how thoughtful engineering can shape a more sustainable world.

 Check out the content pages bundled with this sample book to see more.